Menu

 Asbestos Safety for Chemical Plant Workers

-In the 1970s, the U.S. began restricting asbestos use in products.
+To protect chemical plant workers, asbestos companies have to comply with regulations and laws established in the United States during the 1970s.
 Specific organizations handle different types of asbestos regulations and laws.
 The Environmental Protection Agency (EPA) oversees enforcement of asbestos laws.
 The Occupational Safety and Health Administration (OSHA) oversees asbestos safety in the workplace.

 Because of health risks at chemical plants, there are specific standards for the industry.

-For example, there is a set of EPA regulations for the industry that provide safety practices for many chemical manufacturing activities.
+For example, there is a set of EPA regulations for the industry that provides safety practices for many chemical manufacturing activities.
 Some laws or regulations cover handling hazardous materials, such as asbestos.

 These regulations provide asbestos handling and disposal guidelines for workers.
 The U.S. currently does not have a full ban on asbestos.
 As a result, asbestos may still exist in some products and machinery.
 Regulations for chemical plant workers may help lower their risk of asbestos exposure.